 Jevin S. Eagle became a Director in July 2010.
-Mr. Eagle currently serves as Executive Vice President, Global Merchandising Center for Staples, Inc., where he held several leadership positions since 2002, including serving as the head of the Staples Brands Group and as the company's Senior Vice President, Strategy.
-Prior to joining Staples, Mr. Eagle worked for McKinsey & Company, Inc. from 1994 to 2001 in various positions, including, most recently, as a partner and one of the leaders of its retail practice.
+Mr. Eagle is the Chief Executive Officer and Director of DavidsTea Inc., a specialty tea retailer in the U.S. and Canada, which he joined in April 2012.
+Mr. Eagle previously held several senior leadership positions at Staples, Inc. from 2002 to 2012, serving most recently as Executive Vice President, Merchandising and Marketing.
+Prior to joining Staples, Mr. Eagle worked for McKinsey & Company, Inc. from 1994 to 2001 where he was a partner in McKinsey's retail practice.